tq-systems/meta-tq/meta-tq/doc/README.TQMa95xxSA.md

   * USB host is not supported with serial download mode, USB0 controller is routed to X4 in this mode
   * USB dual role port on X4 via USB1 is not supported with serial download mode, USB1 controller is disabled in this mode
   * Serial download mode needs S3:4 set to on, automatic fallback does not work
-* Boot from SPI-NOR is currently unsupported
+* Boot from SPI-NOR is currently unsupported (needs redesign)
+* Currently no separate boot image for serial download

 ## Artifacts